USEPA/haztrak/docs/haztrak_book/src/introduction.md

 You are formally invited to contribute to the Haztrak Project!

-You don't need to experience programming to donate your time, we accept all contribution types, code, written word, bug reports, feature suggestions, graphics.
+You don't need experience programming to donate your time, we accept contribution of all types, code, written word, bug reports, feature suggestions, graphics.

 For additional information on how to contribute, see our